-One of the best things to do in Tucson with kids is see the Pima Air & Space Museum.
+One of the best things to do in Tucson with kids is seeing the Pima Air & Space Museum.
 It’s not far from the airport and houses more than 350 aircraft and spacecraft!
-Which makes it one of the largest air and space museums in the world.
+This makes it one of the world’s largest air and space museums.
 It houses some historic and record-breaking aircraft and unique designs developed to push aviation.

 You can also tour the 309th Aerospace Maintenance and Regeneration Group (AMARG).
-It’s most well known as the “Boneyard” and it houses hundreds of decommissioned aircraft that sit in the desert.
+It’s most well-known as the “Boneyard” and houses hundreds of decommissioned aircraft in the desert.

 The Boneyard tour costs extra and requires a reservation, but it’s well worth the price.
 Museum opening hours are from 9 a.m. to 5 p.m. daily.
 If you want more information head to the Museum website.

 - Children (5-12): $10

 - Boneyard Tour: $10